CausalLearningAI/ISTAnt/README.md

 # ISTAnt

-Automatic treatment effect estimation on ecological data with partial labelling.
+Automatic treatment effect estimation on ecological data with partial labeling.

 ## Dataset description

-### Data structure
+The data set can be preliminarily inspected [here](https://figshare.com/s/0970e149cfe72089c771?file=48137317).
+After the review process, we will publish a de-anonymized project page.

 ### Example